Afraid to remove any stains on vintage denim clothing? From denim jackets to jeans, vintage denim garments last long and never go out of style.

 - Any stains: Consider using vinegar to saturate set-in stains.
 After that, the stained area can be rubbed using a paste of equal parts baking soda and vinegar.
 If the stain persists, consider adding laundry detergent and vinegar to a bucket of cold or warm (40 degrees Celsius or 104 degrees Fahrenheit).
 Rinse and wash the stains away.

-- Grease and oil: There are different oil-based stains ranging from cooking to beauty products and gasoline.
+- Grease and oil: There are different grease-based stains ranging from cooking to beauty products and gasoline.
 In most cases, they are hard to notice on denim.
 Therefore, double check your garment carefully prior to washing.
 If you find any oil stain on the old denim, use warm water with laundry detergent or dishwashing liquids to latter.
 Hang the cloth to dry but never use a dryer.
 Basically, an oil or grease stain will appear to diminish when the cloth is still wet, but you won’t really know until completely dry.

-- Sweat stains: Identify the stained area and apply a mixture of water and lemon juice.
+- Sweat stains: Identify the sweat stained area and apply a mixture of water and lemon juice.
 Pour the mixture on the stained area directly and rub the area before laundering.
 Soak the cloth for up to 30 minutes and rinse.
 Blend warm water and baking soda to create a paste and rub it into the stained area.
 Run the material under cold water to completely remove the stain.

 - Blood: To help get rid of blood spots from vintage denim, sprinkle with regular table salt and use an old toothbrush or a clean nail brush to scrub the salt into the fabric.
 Rinse the toothbrush in cold water to clean and repeat the brushing.
 When the blood stain has lifted, rinse the salt off from the vintage denim using cold water.